-Cinnamon Apple Pie Overnight Oats makes the perfect easy and healthy make-ahead breakfast.
-Best of all, it’s like having dessert for breakfast that’s gluten free, dairy free and refined sugar free.
+This Cinnamon Apple Pie Overnight Oatmeal recipe is an easy and healthy make-ahead breakfast.
+It’s like having dessert for breakfast!
+Gluten free, dairy free and refined sugar free.

 If you’ve never tried overnight oats, they are one of the easiest breakfasts that you can make-ahead.
 The best part about it is, you can whip up a batch and they will last in the fridge for up to 4 days.

 I make them almost daily during the summer and shared this strawberries and bananas version as well as this chocolate version and this time I decided to add all those same cozy flavors the same day I made my stove top Cinnamon Apple Pie Oatmeal.